tamasstahl/Data_Engineering_1_Term/Project Description.md

 #### Question 5: List of gold winner Hungarian female athletes.

-#### Question 6: What was the average age of female and male athletes per sport?
+#### Question 6: What were the average age of female and male athletes per sport?

-#### Question 7: What was the top 10 youngest average age sports?
+#### Question 7: What were the top 10 youngest average age sports?

 #### Question 8: How many Gold/Silver/Bronze medals were won by a contry in a given year?